-I wrote this post WAY back in 2012 when, after the movie came out, people were asking me for books like The Hunger Games and begging me to help them with their Hunger Games hangover.
-And now with a new Hunger Games book coming out this year (The Ballad Of Songbirds and Snakes — a prequel) I thought I’d add a few more books, in addition to my original picks (though I have taken some out I don’t think hold up as well to me THIS many years later), to this post for 2020 to give you even MORE ideas of things to read if you are back on a dystopian kick with all this Hunger Games excitement.
+And now with all the Hunger Games world prequels that are being published, I thought I’d add a few more books in addition to my original picks to this post to give you even MORE ideas of things to read if you are back on a dystopian kick with all this Hunger Games excitement.

 [Disclosure: This post may contain affiliate links which means that if you click on a link and purchase something I’ve talked about or recommended, I’ll receive a very small percentage of the sale.
 Please see my disclosure policy for more info.